versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/DataProducer.md

 #### dataProducer.appData
 {: #dataProducer-appData .code}

-Custom data Object provided by the application in the producer factory method.
+Custom data Object provided by the application in the data producer factory method.
 The app can modify its content at any time.

 > `@type` Object, read only